 Best For: Relaxed rounds, smooth premium cigars, morning golf

-Oliva Serie V Melanio Maduro Robusto is a step up in intensity for golfers who want a richer, more flavorful cigar during a round.
-Built with aged Nicaraguan tobaccos and wrapped in a dark Mexican San Andrés Maduro wrapper, this cigar delivers depth and complexity while still maintaining a smooth, consistent burn on the course.
+Oliva Serie V Melanio Maduro Robusto is a step up in intensity for golfers who want a richer smoke during the round.
+Built on aged Nicaraguan tobaccos under a dark Mexican San Andrés Maduro wrapper, it brings real depth and complexity while still keeping a smooth, even burn out on the course.

-Despite its fuller profile, it performs surprisingly well in a golf setting.
-The burn stays even between shots, and the flavor develops steadily without becoming overwhelming.
-Expect bold notes of dark chocolate, espresso, cedar, and spice with a natural sweetness that lingers on the finish.
-It’s an ideal cigar for the back nine or later in the day when you’re ready to slow things down and enjoy a more flavorful smoke.
+For all its fuller body, it behaves surprisingly well in a golf setting.
+The burn stays even between shots, and the flavor builds without ever running away from you.
+Expect bold dark chocolate, espresso, cedar, and spice with a natural sweetness on the finish.
+This is a back nine cigar, the one you light when you are ready to slow down and savor something with more weight.

 Key Details: